chen-darren/densenet-for-smartwatch-ppg/README.md

   This version corresponds to Darren Chen's Honors Undergraduate Thesis, titled:
   *"Application of Deep Learning and Data Balancing Methods for Multiclass Cardiac Rhythm Detection and Classification Using Real-World Smartwatch Photoplethysmography"* at the **University of Connecticut**.

+**Main difference:**
+The UConnThesis version includes synthetic upsampling for imbalanced datasets and pretrained models for binary classification (non-AF vs. AF), which were excluded in BSN2024.

 ## Keywords:
 PPG: photoplethysmography
 AF: atrial fibrilaltion